baihacker/main/docs/_posts/2020-04-12-The_prefix-sum_of_multiplicative_function_dirichlet_convolution.md

 The larger complexity of target function part and helper function part.

 # Comment
-* It is not required that $h, g, h$ are multiplicative functions.
+* It is not required that $f, g, h$ are multiplicative functions.
 * The method which uses mobius inversion to compute the prefix-sum is just a special case where the helper functions are $\mu$ and $1$.

 # References